eclipse-kura/kura/README.md

 At first startup Eclipse IDE will checkout the code, perform a full build and configure a few Working Sets.
 Now you are ready to develop on Eclipse Kura.

+For further information, building and deployment instructions, please visit the [getting started page](https://wiki.eclipse.org/Kura/Getting_Started).

 To raise an issue, please report a bug on [GitHub issues](https://github.com/eclipse/kura/issues/new).

+### Supported Development Platforms
+The Eclipse Installer based setup works for the main used platforms like Linux, Mac Os and Windows.

 ### Known Issues